-This value specifies the connection time-out value in seconds when a client is trying to connect to the database server.
+This value specifies the connection time-out value, in seconds, when a client is trying to connect to the database server.
 If a database has not been started or the server IP address is wrong, users must wait until the connection times out.
-Users can set the time-out value to change the waiting time.
+Users can increase or decrease the waiting time by adjusting the time-out value.
 This parameter is set from the client side.
 A user may manually enter a value into the combo box, or increase or decrease the value by clicking the arrow buttons to the right.
 This setting corresponds to the DB_CTimO keyword in the dmconfig.ini file.
 The default setting is 5 seconds.